-Foreign Investment in Residential Property in New South Wales
+New South Wales Foreign Investment in Residential Property Laws (2026)

 What is this right?

-Non-residents and temporary visa holders who want to buy residential property in Australia must get approval from the Foreign Investment Review Board (FIRB) before purchasing.
-This rule applies to all foreign persons, including temporary residents on student, work, or bridging visas.
+Non-residents and temporary visa holders who want to buy residential property in Australia need approval from the Foreign Investment Review Board (FIRB) before settling.
+The rule applies to all foreign persons, including temporary residents on student, work, or bridging visas — a fact that catches a lot of newcomers off guard.

-Temporary residents can apply to buy one established dwelling to live in (not for investment), and any number of new dwellings or vacant land (provided construction starts within 24 months).
-Non-residents (people living overseas) can generally only buy new dwellings — not established homes.
+Once the ban lifts (subject to government extension), the prior regime returns: temporary residents can apply to buy one established dwelling to live in (not for investment), and any number of new dwellings or vacant land.
+Non-residents living overseas can generally only buy new dwellings — established homes are off-limits.

-FIRB application fees depend on the property value.
-For established dwellings up to $1 million, the fee is $14,100.
-For properties between $1–2 million, it is $28,200.
-Fees increase with property value and are doubled for vacant land if construction is not completed within the required timeframe.
+FIRB application fees scale with property value.
+Established dwellings up to $1 million: fee of $14,100.
+Between $1–2 million: $28,200.
+Fees climb from there, and they double for vacant land if construction isn't completed in the required window.

-Penalties for buying without FIRB approval are severe: criminal penalties of up to $313,500 or 3 years imprisonment for individuals, and civil penalties of up to 25% of the property's value.
-The ATO can also issue a disposal order forcing you to sell the property.
+Penalties for buying without FIRB approval are severe and rising: criminal penalties of up to $313,500 or 3 years' imprisonment for individuals; civil penalties of up to 25% of the property's value; and the ATO can issue a disposal order forcing the sale.
+The Treasury has been visibly more aggressive on enforcement in recent years.

 When does it apply?